thabbott/GameOfLife/README.md

 ```shell
 python play_game.py
 ```
-By default, this game reads initial cell configurations from the ``Messi`` and ``Mothership`` files in the ``entries/`` folder (the two configurations pictured in the gif above) and then allows them to evolve for 1000 time steps.
+By default, this game reads initial cell configurations from the ``BlockTest`` and ``Henri-Drake-Skrrrrt`` files in the ``entries/`` folder and then allows them to evolve for 1000 time steps.

 To play a game with other inputs files in the ``entries/`` folder, simply pass the two filenames as arguments to ``play_game.py``:
 ```shell
 python play_game.py [File 1] [File 2]
 ```

-### Entering the July 17 JP Jelly Talks tournament
-All you have to do to enter the tournament is send one (or more!) input file(s) to Henri (hdrake@mit.edu) by 11:59 PM July 16th.
-(Name the file whatever you want your team name to be.)
-The competition **will include three categories**: one where input files cannot have more than 100 active cells, another where input files can have as many active cells as you want, and one for any patterns that include ["Methuselahs"](https://www.conwaylife.com/wiki/Methuselah) like the R-pentomino, which exhibit extremely rapid growth.
-We'll assume that you want to enter input files with <= 100 cells in the first category and files with >100 cells in the second category unless you tell us otherwise!
+### Entering the ESS Half-Baked "Competitive Game of Life" Tournament on November 8th 2024
+To enter the tournament, please create a Game of Life file named `[FirstName]-[LastName]-[StrategyName]` (see instructions below) and submit it to us using one of the following methods by 11:59 PM on November 7th:
+1. Create a Pull Request that adds your entry (or multiple entries) to the `entries/` directory of this repository on Github.
+2. Send one (or more!) input file(s) to Henri Drake (hfdrake@uci.edu)

 ### Creating custom inputs files
 You can create your own input files by running